Skip to main content

 Before you start

 Create the Account Types and Accounts that the route will validate.
-If you are still deciding between Source, Destination, Bidirectional, Account Type validation, alias validation, Direct, Two-Step, or Reversal scenarios, read Understanding Accounting Routes first.
+If you are still deciding between Source, Destination, Bidirectional, Account Type validation, alias validation, Direct, Two-Step, or Reversal scenarios, read Accounting rules first.

 If Validate Routes is enabled for the Ledger, transactions must match an existing route.
 Do not enable route validation until the required Accounting Routes are ready.